tstatler/doctools/guides/acs/sdks/android/README.md

 <p>The ACS Android SDK works in any Android development environment.
 The following steps assume you are
 using Eclipse.</p>

+<p>The first step is to clone the ACS Android SDK from GitHub.</p>

 <p>
 <strong>Clone the ACS Android SDK</strong>:
 <pre class="prettyprint">git clone git@github.com:appcelerator/acs-android-sdk.git</pre>
 </p>

-<p>The next step is to create a new project in Eclipse for the ACS SDK.</p>
+<p>Next, you'll create a new project in Eclipse for the ACS SDK.</p>

 <p><strong>Create a new project for the ACS SDK</strong>:
 <ol>